The realization space of an unstable coalgebra: Introduction

-The following theorem addresses the relation between the moduli spaces of $\infty$-stages and genuine realizations of $C$:
+The following theorem addresses the relation between the moduli spaces of $\infty$-stages and genuine realizations of $C$.

-{\bf Theorem~\ref{infty-stages-are-reals}} Suppose that the homology spectral sequence of each cosimplicial $\infty$-stage for $C$ converges.
-Then the totalization functor induces a weak equivalence This is the case if the unstable coalgebra $C$ is simply-connected, i.e. $C_1 = 0$ and $C_0 = \mathbb{F}$.
-As a further step towards a decomposition of $\mc{M}_{\infty}(C)$ we show:
+{\bf Theorem~\ref{infty-stages-are-reals}.} {\it Let $C$ be an unstable coalgebra.
+Suppose that the homology spectral sequence of each $\infty$-stage $ X^\bu$ for $C$ converges strongly to $H_*(\Tot X^\bu)$.
+Then the totalization functor induces a weak equivalence This is the case if the unstable coalgebra $C$ is simply-connected, i.e.\! $C_1 = 0$ and $C_0 = \mathbb{F}$. } As a further step towards a decomposition of $\mc{M}_{\infty}(C)$, we show: